raifdmueller/ESP32-Smart-Rain-Sensor/README.md

 **🌍 Languages**: [English](README.md) | [Deutsch](README_DE.md)

+> **⚠️ WARNING - EXPERIMENTAL PROJECT**
+> This project is currently **UNTESTED** and in early development phase.
+The hardware design and software have not been validated in real-world conditions.
+Use at your own risk and expect potential issues.
+We recommend waiting for the first stable release or helping with testing and validation.

 An intelligent rain sensor for Rain Bird irrigation controllers that uses weather forecasts from the internet instead of just reacting to current precipitation.

+## 🚨 Project Status

+- **Hardware Design**: ⚠️ Theoretical - Not physically tested
+- **Software**: ⚠️ Compiled but not field-tested
+- **Rain Bird Integration**: ⚠️ Not verified with actual controllers
+- **Battery Life Claims**: ⚠️ Based on calculations, not measured
+- **Weather API**: ⚠️ Basic implementation, needs validation

+**Please contribute to testing and validation if you build this project!**

 ## 🌟 Features

 - **Intelligent Weather Forecasting**: Uses OpenWeatherMap API for predictive irrigation decisions
-- **Ultra-Low Power**: 15-month battery life with 4x AA lithium batteries
+- **Ultra-Low Power**: 15-month battery life with 4x AA lithium batteries *(calculated, not tested)*
-- **Rain Bird Compatible**: Direct connection to ESP-BAT-BT-6 controller
+- **Rain Bird Compatible**: Direct connection to ESP-BAT-BT-6 controller *(untested)*
 - **Temperature Monitoring**: DS18B20 sensor for advanced algorithms
 - **PCF8574 Interface**: Proven I2C expander technology
 - **Easy Installation**: Completely housed within Rain Bird enclosure